 4. Relationships: Humans are social creatures by nature, and healthy relationships are vital to mental and emotional health.
 In fact, relationships can improve health and increase longevity.
 Lack of strong social relationships can increase the risk of early mortality by 50%, and is even more harmful than lack of physical activity or smoking 15 cigarettes a day!
 Therapy can help you have more fulfilling relationships by learning to relate to others from a space of compassion, communicate more clearly, voice your needs, set boundaries, heal underlying wounds that are harming your relationships, and have greater clarity about how you’re showing up.

-5. Spirituality: You don’t necessarily need to be religious to be spiritual.
+5. Spirituality: You can find spirituality in your religion (if you have one), but you don’t necessarily need to be religious to be spiritual.
 Spirituality involves having a connection to something beyond yourself.
 It can be a key component to your health by providing a sense of community, meaning, peace, and unity.
-Therapy with me can help you strengthen your spiritual connection and leans on your spirituality as a key component in your personal growth journey.
+Our therapy work can lean on your spirituality as a key component in your personal growth journey.
 Some of my clients report having mystical experiences in sessions, and strengthen their spiritual connection in therapy, whatever that means to them.

-6. Fun and Relaxation: American culture rewards us for working extremely hard.
-It can even discount the benefits, enjoyment, and essential need of fun and relaxation.
+6. Fun and Relaxation: Stress and burnout are unfortunately very common.
+Working extremely hard is currently a strong part of American culture.
+Our culture sometimes even discounts the benefits, enjoyment, and essential need of fun and relaxation.
 But fun, relaxation, and play are an important part of health!
 This is especially true if you are stressed, overworked, or burnt out.

 7. Meaning and Purpose: Research has shown that having meaning and purpose in your life enhances your mental and physical health.
 Meaning and purpose can come in many different forms.
 You can find it through your job, advocacy, volunteering, relationships, parenthood, creativity, or other hobbies.
 If you’re currently struggling to find meaning or purpose, therapy can help you on this path.